 Seoul Land

-Black Hole 2000 (#1083) covers a large area around the front of the park, with the brake run neatly over the front gate.
+Black Hole 2000 (#1086) covers a large area around the front of the park, with the brake run neatly positioned over the main entrance gate.
 If the ride was less painful this might have worked to the parks advantage, but it probably is more fun if you've got shorter legs than I do.
 My abiding memory of it is the amount of effort needed to raise the restraints in the station; the overhead bars were very heavy, and it seems improbable that children would have been able to open them unaided.

 The best coaster in the park was also an oddity.
-Crazy Mouse (#1084) looks like it might be an in-house design built with parts scavenged from other coasters, particularly Arrow/Vekoma models.
+Crazy Mouse (#1087) looks like it might be a local design built with parts scavenged from decommissioned Arrow and Vekoma coasters.
 Amazingly it works rather well, making up for its somewhat lacklustre design but a complete absence of jarring.
 Westerners should beware that you will probably not fit in the back row of the car, but the majority of the locals (an indeed the children this ride is aimed at) will not have a problem.

-Columbia Double Loop Coaster (#1085) had the same rolling stock as the Black Hole 2000, and this cannot be considered as an advantage.
-Having said that, it did ride somewhat better than its brother as the trains are better able to take loops than corkscrews.
+Columbia Double Loop Coaster (#1088) had the same rolling stock as the Black Hole 2000, and this cannot be considered as an advantage.
+Having said that, it did ride somewhat better than its brother as the trains were able to negotiate loops more effectively than corkscrews.
 Once was still more than enough mind.
-That left just the Rudolph 2 Loop Coaster (powered) and the Kiddy Coaster (#1086).
+That left just the Rudolph 2 Loop Coaster (powered) and the Kiddy Coaster (#1089).
 The latter was a tight squeeze but everyone seemed to manage it.
 The layout was a figure eight, not unlike a big apple, but with a small drop before the big one and no trim brake.
-With a train full of adults that meant some serious forces in the final turn which are unlikely to help with the maintenance bill.
+A train full of adults meant some serious forces in the final turn.

-We tried a pretty limited target shooting ride, a little different only because the guns worked in the ride station complete with red laser sight.
+We tried a pretty limited target shooting ride that was memorable mainly because the guns were fully operational in the ride station.
 The reader should be able to interpolate what happened when a group of coaster enthusiasts entered the building!
 There was also a rather unique Haunted House being guided by an actor who kept leaping out at the school children in front of us and making them jump.
 We decided to join in in the interests of good international relations.
 The Shot'n'Drop ride was also a lot of fun, especially for the photos off the side.
 One of the car seats was occupied by a full size mannequin presumably for the hallowe'en season.

 Marine World